RiotGamesMinions/nexus_cli/README.md

 # Usage

-There are two calls that can be made. push\_artifact and pull\_artifact.
+There are a few calls that can be made.
+The most important are push\_artifact and pull\_artifact.
 Both calls will push or pull artifacts from Nexus using the Maven Co-ordinates syntax: `groupId:artifactId:version` or `groupId:artifactId:extension:version` or `groupId:artifactId:extension:classifier:version`

+One can also search for artifacts and get back raw xml containing matches.

 ## Pull Artifact Example